The Masks of Time: Major themes

 The Masks of Time has been described as an ironic and satiric treatment of the theme of salvation.

 Literary significance and reception

-The Masks of Time has been described as "a brilliant and nearly flawless performance", and has been compared to Robert A. Heinlein's Stranger in a Strange Land.
+The Masks of Time has been described as "a brilliant and nearly flawless performance", and has been compared to Robert A. Heinlein's 1961 novel Stranger in a Strange Land.
 The story of Vornan-19 has been described as a realistic and ironic parody of the romantic and superhuman adventures of Valentine Michael Smith.
 Algis Budrys cited "gratuitous problems", but recommended readers to "go buy it.
 It's quite interesting".